jay3ss/thephonecall/README.md

 ## Goal

 The goal here isn't to play partisan politics.
-The is to have this information in another, hopefully accessible, format.
+The goal is to have this information in another, hopefully accessible, format.

 ## An Aside